alem-platform/backend/RSSHub/README.md

 </rss>
 ```

-Then directly unmarshal this kind of document into structs like this:
+_Then directly transform this kind of document into structures like this:_

 ```go
 type RSSFeed struct {